 The book has six chapters.

-6. Putting It All Together (field notes, maps and final words)
+- Putting It All Together (field notes, maps, and final words)

 The book is one part lesson in the basics of sketching, one part instruction in journal writing, part walk through the process of identifying something and learning about it.

-Here are some of her suggestions I have found helpful.
+Here are some of the suggestions I have found helpful.

-- Just put a enough color in a sketch and not try to color the whole image.
-Her examples look illustrate this idea.
+- Just put enough color in a sketch and not try to color the whole image.
+Her examples look to illustrate this idea.
 Her illustrations look good.

-- Vary line intensity so the sketch don’t look “outline-y”
+- Vary line intensity so the sketch doesn’t look “outline-y”